How Dokly works

 1. A subdomain (e.g., acme.dokly.co) and optionally a custom domain (e.g., docs.acme.com).

-2. A tree of pages — each page has a slug, a title, and MDX content.
+2. A tree of pages — each page has a slug, a title, and a body of blocks.
 Pages can be nested.

 3. Branding settings — logo, primary color, social card, dark/light defaults.